 Hard Times spotlighted pollution in factory cities like Birmingham and Manchester and showed up close the exploitation of workers; Bleak House showed how polluted London was, and the pitiful lives of the poor in the slums; Nicholas Nickleby exposed the dire conditions in the Yorkshire boarding schools; Oliver Twist depicted the horrible conditions of the workhouses, cruelty toward the poor, and the lives of street children; A Tale of Two Cities warned the British about how close the lower classes were to bloody rebellion; The Pickwick Papers and Little Dorrit exposed debtors prison and the prison system in general; Great Expectations dissected how the upper classes treated the lower classes—and on and on.

 What motivated him to write “A Christmas Carol” and why did he decide to make it a ghost story?

 The British were very interested in the paranormal, so a ghost story would attract immediate attention.
 And of course Dickens used three ghosts, which was even better.
-As I explained earlier, he needed to make money quickly, but he also wanted to soften the hearts of the Scrooges of the world.
+As I mentioned earlier, he needed to make money quickly, but he also wanted to soften the hearts of the Scrooges of the world.